ericPantarotto/react_completeGuide/_notes/notes.md

 `.jsx`: JavaScript Synntax Extension, used to describe & crate HTML elements in JavaScript in a **declarative** way, but that browsers do not support.

-React projects come with a build process that transforms JSX code to code that work in *browsers*.
+React projects come with a build process that transforms JSX code to code that work in *browsers*. **It's important to understand that it's really just that build process that cares about this extension**.

 `App.jsx` is a React component, which are JavaScript functions. **Component Functions must follow 2 rules**:

 - name must start with an uppercase
 - returns **renderable** content (the function must return a value that can be rendered; displayed on screen by React)

+### Components & File Extensions

+you'll also find React projects that don't use .jsx but instead just .js as a file extension.
+And in those .js files, you'll also find JSX code.
+Because it simply depends on the underlying build process which extension is expected when using this JSX syntax in a file
 <!---
 [comment]: it works with text, you can rename it how you want